-The Division strives to offer ongoing learning opportunities for persons who wish to expand their knowledge and skills in occupational science and occupational therapy.
+The division strives to offer ongoing learning opportunities for expanded knowledge and skills in occupational science and occupational therapy.

 Pathways To Excellence